 Integrated Methane Inversion

-The Integrated Methane Inversion (IMI) is an open-access cloud computing tool designed for non-expert users to infer methane emissions worldwide at up to 0.25°x0.3125° resolution through analytical inversion of TROPOspheric Monitoring Instrument (TROPOMI) satellite observations with NASA GEOS meteorological data.
+The Integrated Methane Inversion (IMI) is an open-access cloud computing tool designed for non-expert users to infer methane emissions worldwide at up to 12 km resolution through analytical inversion of TROPOspheric Monitoring Instrument (TROPOMI) satellite observations with NASA GEOS meteorological data.

 How do I Access the IMI?